 2.MATERIALS AND METHODS

 The study was conducted in the five districts of the urban community of Niamey (CUN).
 It involved the main livestock markets of the CUN: the markets of the Airport, Koira Tegui, Lazaret, Niamey 2000, Talladjé, Tourakou, and the Right Bank (figure 1).
-This study is aimed at wholesale traders specialized in the sale of small ruminants (goats and sheep).
+This study is aimed at specializing wholesale traders in the sale of small ruminants (goats and sheep).
 It consists of identifying the non-zootechnical factors determining the sale of small ruminants by wholesale traders.

 The study was conducted in the five districts of the urban community of Niamey (CUN).
 It involved the main livestock markets of the CUN.

+Characteristics of cattle investigated

+Must include cattle scientific names …

 Figure 1: Map of the study area